filloax/Parallel-Sumo/README.md

 ### Installation and dependencies

 First, you need to install Eclipse [SUMO](https://eclipse.dev/sumo/).
-This version of Parallel-Sumo also requires the [pymetis](https://github.com/inducer/pymetis) python package (on Windows, it is recommended to install it through conda-forge as linked in its repository), instead of the metis repository, for the purpose of simpler building in different operating systems.
-Python 3 is also required, as in the original repo.
+This version of Parallel-Sumo also requires the [metis](https://github.com/inducer/pymetis) python package.
+This as the original problem needs METIS to be installed and be available on the PATH, the source can be downloaded [here](http://glaros.dtc.umn.edu/gkhome/metis/metis/download), both for Windows and for Linux.
+- Note: installing METIS on Windows is difficult.
+Personally I managed to do it by downloading old Visual Studio and CMake versions (2010 and 2.8 respectively) to match the build instructions in the METIS download from its main website, otherwise [this repository](https://github.com/guglielmosanchini/conda-metis) could be of help.
+You need to end up with a metis.dll file (and set the `METIS_DLL` environment variable to its full path), depending on your compile method you might need to enable SHARED in the compile settings to end up with a dll.

 ### How to compile: